jheinz1999/HTMLParser/README.md

 In its current stage, this program will only analyze your HTML file.
 It will print out a list of the tags in the order that they appear, and will indent them to exhibit its parent/child tags.
 In addition, the program will print out how many of each tag are in the HTML file.
 This program is in a pre-alpha stage, and its functionality is extremely limited.

-Latest update: 12/6/16
+Latest update: 12/9/16
 ------------------------

-- Added code to ignore comments in HTML code
+- More refining of the code.
+Now accepts any valid xml, and properly names the tag, skipping over attributes.

 Known Bugs:
 ------------